lambdamikel/picoram-ultimate/README.md

 The 5 UI buttons are using the Pico's analog input.
-Unfortunately, the analog levels on the Pico are very noisy and also vary from machine to machine, depend on the host machines power supply, etc.
+Unfortunately, the analog levels on the Pico are very noisy and also vary from machine to machine, depend on the host machine power supply, etc.

 The status of PicoRAM's UI buttons is read using an analog input on the Pico.
 The button decoding hence requires analog threshold values (in